Whiteknight/whiteknight.github.com/stage/pcc_refactors_again.md

 ---

 I've been kicking around an idea for how to improve the Parrot Calling Conventions (PCC).
-Two years ago we went through the system and did a major refactor on that system, unifying all the various code paths to use a single central dispatch and argument processing mechanism.
+Two years ago we went through and did a major refactor on that system, unifying all the various code paths to use a single central dispatch and argument processing mechanism.
 The new system uses the CallContext PMC type to aggregate all parameters for a call.
 The caller always puts arguments into the CallContext, and the callee always retrieves parameters from it.
 Since Parrot uses CPS, the same mechanism is used for returns as well.
 This unification was a great step for Parrot, it was an important way for us to start getting some of our implementation realities in line with some of the theoretical underpinnings on which Parrot has been designed, such as unified CPS.
+The most important part of these refactors was the conversion to use CallContext objects throughout the code base as the way to package up and perform invocations.
+Other changes we made to the system were all tangential or ancillary, and nothing else is quite so important or so sacrosanct that we should not be willing to go back and have some second thoughts.

-This is a great system, and I don't want to fundamentally change the way it works.
-Back when we did the refactors the hope was that we would be able to find new opportunities for optimization and improvement, and we really haven't delivered on this the way we should have.
-Part of the reason is that the first refactor was such a huge undertaking and brough some real pain to our hackers and users alike.
-So long as it works, we haven't been too keen to jump in and fiddle with it.
+PCC is a pretty good system, and the use of CallContexts is a huge step forward from where we were before the refactors started.
+I don't want to fundamentally change that aspect of PCC.
+Back when we did the refactors the hope was that by unifying call code paths around the CallContext PMC, that we would be able to identify more hotpaths and perform new types of optimizations throughout.
+Unfortunately, we really haven't delivered on this the way we should have.
+Part of the reason is that the first refactor was such a huge undertaking and brought some real pain to our hackers and users alike.
+So long as PCC continues to work, we haven't been too keen to jump in and fiddle with it again.

 I think there are plenty of things we can do to improve performance in the PCC system by simplifying some of the hot codepaths, and making better use of